eddatasci/unrollment_proj/paper/symposium.md

-on the “tidymodels” package in the statistical programming language R to evaluate the predictive accuracy of different modeling approaches, including logistic regression, elastic-net logistic regression, random forests, and neural networks.
-The “tidymodels” framework allows for a start-to-finish data science pipeline from data wrangling through modeling to cross validation of results.
+on the “tidymodels” package in the statistical programming language R to evaluate the predictive accuracy of different modeling approaches, including logistic regression, elastic-net logistic regression, random forests, and neural networks (Kuhn & Wickham, 2019; Kuhn & Johnson, 2013; Hastie, et al 2009).
+The “tidymodels” framework allows for a start-to-finish data science pipeline from data wrangling through modeling to cross validation of results (Kuhn & Wickham, 2019).
 In the second stage we simulate the predicted impact of different decision-making frameworks based on the results of predictions from the first stage, with a particular focus on how these results might affect currently